matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Software product designer
-description: I’m a systems thinker who enjoys the process of solving complex problems with thoughtful software teams.
-I combine multiple research methods, journey mapping, human-computer interaction, visual design, design systems, prototyping, and code to collaboratively build new products and features.
+description: I’m a software product designer specializing in developer tooling and design systems.
 I like asking questions, searching for answers, and building new things.
 ---

+[comment]: <> (I’m a systems thinker who enjoys the process of solving complex problems with thoughtful software teams.)

 {% assign work = site.work | sort:"order" %}
 {% for work in work %}